Pressure Injuries

 Hydrocolloids, which combine gelatin, pectin, and carboxymethylcellulose in the form of wafers and powders, are indicated for pressure injuries with light exudate and can be left in place for up to 1 week depending on the amount of drainage.

 Foam dressings can be used in wounds with various levels of exudate and provide a moist protective environment for wound healing.
-Foam dressings must be changed every 3 to 4 days.
+Foam dressings can often stay in place for up to 7 days but must be changed once saturated.
 Waterproof versions protect the skin from incontinence.

 Table